mattsmitton/mattsmitton/_components/mint-oil.md

 - Heat remaining 3 Tbsp. oil in a small skillet over medium heat.
 - Add mint powder and cook, stirring often, until mint oil is fragrant and slightly darkened, about 1 minute.
 - Transfer to a small bowl or measuring cup.

----
-This is meant for Ash Reshteh, but could be used as a topping for other herb-forward soups.